 I tell you something that will surprise you: time is relative

 Cool, huh?
 I bet you've never heard of it.
 Yes, time is a relative concept.
-It is not distributed or evaluated evenly.
-We are used to inequalities in wealth that overlap with other inequalities such as health, well-being, education, environment and technology, to name a few.
-To some extent, therefore, we also know how the relationship between wealth and the possibility of extending life can evolve.
-Because, among other things, this relationship is already there: second a study by University College London (UCL), in today's world being rich adds an average of nine years of healthy life expectancy.
+It is not evenly distributed or priced.
+We are accustomed to inequalities in wealth that overlap with other inequalities such as health, well-being, education, environment and technology, to name a few.
+To a certain extent, therefore, we also know how the relationship between wealth and the possibility of extending life can evolve.
+Because, among other things, this relationship already exists: second a study by University College London (UCL), in today's world being rich adds an average of nine years of healthy life expectancy.

 Already today, those with more money live more (on average).
 Point.

-We found that socio-economic inequalities in disease-free life expectancy were similar across all ages in the UK and the US.
-But the biggest socio-economic benefit in both countries and all age groups was wealth.
+We found that socio-economic inequalities in disease-free life expectancy were similar across all ages in the UK and US.
+But the greatest socioeconomic advantage in both countries and across all age groups was wealth.

 Long live, but to the rich?
 You already know the answer

-While there is no doubt that extending life, aging with dignity and comfort can be everyone's prerogative, a dramatic life extension will initially benefit the rich.
-And this will inevitably greatly increase the inequalities we currently experience.
-Huge, in a way I don't even know.
-By changing the relationship between human and human being, in a way (sorry if I repeat) currently incalculable.
+While there is no doubt that extending life, aging with dignity and comfort can be the preserve of everyone, dramatic life extension will initially benefit the wealthy.
+And this, inevitably, will greatly increase the inequalities we currently experience.
+Hugely, in a way I can't even imagine.
+Changing the relationship between human being and human being, in a way (sorry if I repeat) currently incalculable.

-I am not part of the ranks of those who say "how boring to live forever".
+I am not part of the group of those who say "how boring to live forever".
 On the contrary.
-Extend your life out of all proportion?
-Perhaps.
-The point is that this race has already started with a heavy handicap, and is likely to do a lot of good for a few, and a lot of harm for too many.
+Extend your life dramatically?
+Let's hope.
+The point is that this race has already started with a heavy handicap, and risks doing a lot of good to a few, and a lot of harm to too many.